thestevenlol/wa-tor/README.md

 This project was made as required for the Concurrent Development module for the Software Development module at SETU Carlow.

+## Disclaimer

+Parts of this project had AI (ChatGPT, Claude) assistance involved.
+Most of this was for documentation purposes and some code assistance.
+All code and documentation has been reviewed manually prior to submission.

 ## Dependencies

 1. [ebiten](https://github.com/hajimehoshi/ebiten), "A dead simple 2D game engine for Go"